andreaswallberg/Ecological-Genomics-Northern-Krill/Population_genomics-Demography/README.md

         --vcf snps.vcf.gz \ # The VCF file (can be gzipped) --windows 100 \ # The window-resolution
         --output snps.vcf.gz.psmcfa \ # The output file
-        --sample samplename \ # The name of the sample in the VCF file to use --coverage genome_mask_accessible_100bp_windows.fasta \
+        --sample mysample \ # The name of the sample in the VCF file to use --coverage genome_mask_accessible_100bp_windows.fasta \
         --seqs sequences.gt_500kbp.bed \ # A BED file specifying which sequences to consider --verbose \ # Print some extra progress statements